Salamek/chromium-kiosk/.docs/README.md

 #  - notifications  # Allows notifications to be accepted from website

 #REMOTE_DEBUGGING:  # Set to port number to enable available only when using qiosk browser

+# EXTRA_ENV_VARS:  # Extra env vars set to the kiosk session
+#    VAR_NAME: VAR_VALUE

+# PROFILE_NAME: 'default' # Name of profile to use, default for default off-the-record profile
 ```

 # Tips and tricks